darickc/MMM-BackgroundSlideshow/README.md

     </tbody>
 </table>

-### How to manually exclude images from a folder:
+### How to manually exclude images from a folder

-create a file called `excludeImages.txt` that you put in the same folder as the images you want to exclude (one for each directory!) add the filenames you want to exclude to the file, one filename per row. that's it!
+Create a file called `excludeImages.txt` that you put in the same folder as the images you want to exclude (one for each directory!)

+Add the filenames you want to exclude to the file, one filename per row.
+That's it!

 ## Developer commands